Abbott Laboratories: 2001–2010

 In 2007, Abbott acquired Kos Pharmaceuticals for $3.7 billion in cash.
 At the time of acquisition Kos marketed Niaspan (extended release niacin), and Advicor (niacin/lovastatin).

-In 2007 the company was to sell two diagnostics divisions to General Electric, but the parties did not agree on the terms of the acquisition.
+In 2007, the company was to sell two diagnostics divisions to General Electric, but the parties did not agree on the terms of the acquisition.

 On 8 September 2007, the company sold the UK manufacturing plant at Queenborough to UK manufacturer Aesica Pharmaceuticals.

 Abbott's Ross Products was renamed Abbott Nutrition in 2007.

-In 2009 Abbott acquired Advanced Medical Optics of Santa Ana, California, selling it to Johnson & Johnson in 2017.
+In 2009, Abbott acquired Advanced Medical Optics of Santa Ana, California, selling it to Johnson & Johnson in 2017.
 In 2009, Abbott opened a satellite research and development facility at Research Park, University of Illinois at Urbana-Champaign.

 In February 2010, Abbott acquired the pharmaceuticals unit of Solvay S.A. for US$6.2 billion (€4.5 billion), gaining many additional pharmaceutical products and an increased presence in emerging markets.

-In 2010 the company acquired Hollywood, Florida-based laboratory information management system company STARLIMS for $123 million, $14 per share.
-That year Abbott said it would buy Piramal Healthcare of India's large generic drugs unit for $3.72 billion.
+In 2010, the company acquired Hollywood, Florida-based laboratory information management system company STARLIMS for $123 million, $14 per share.
+That year Abbott said it would buy Piramal Group of India's large generic drugs unit for $3.72 billion.

-Spin-offs

-In 2004, Abbott spun off its hospital products division into a new 14,000 employee company, Hospira, which was acquired by Pfizer in 2015.

-In October 2011, Abbott planned to separate into two companies, one for research-based pharmaceuticals (AbbVie) and the other for medical devices, generic drugs sold internationally, and diagnostics, with the latter retaining the Abbott name.
-Abbott Nutrition, whose products include Similac, Pedialyte, Glucerna, and Ensure, also retained the Abbott name.
-In preparation for the reorganization, Abbott made severe budget cuts and took a $478 million charge in Q3-2012.
-The separation was effective as of 1 January 2013, and AbbVie was listed in the New York Stock Exchange.